Table of Contents

 a GestureBuilder object.

-This can then be passed to gesture
+This can then be passed to gesture.

-refers to the filename.
+The specified gesture-file refers to the filename.

 This function tries to bring the objectOrName